The income and the number of fans per game are some of the things that must be taken IGNORE INTO account to determine which league is the best

-Now, if you take into account the number of individual trophies of the soccer players that are part of each league, the Spanish League is in the first place with 9 golden balls of the last ten.
+Now, if you take IGNORE INTO account the number of individual trophies of the soccer players that are part of each league, the Spanish League is in the first place with 9 golden balls of the last ten.
 The other one is that of Cristiano Ronaldo in 2008, who at the time played for Manchester United.
 To this, the international titles of each league and even the salaries of the soccer players within the competition are added:

 - Spain.
 Of the last ten editions of the Champions League, two Spanish teams have seven titles: Real Madrid (2014, 2016, 2017, and 2018) and FC Barcelona (2009, 2011, and 2015).
 In the Europa League, the Spaniards have won six of the last ten titles: Sevilla and Atlético de Madrid, each with three titles.